tailcallhq/tailcallhq.github.io/docs/cli.md

      lastName: String
    }
    ```

+    With the setting `mergeUnknownTypes` set to `true`, it will merge types like the following.
+    The types T1 and T2 are not exactly similar, one difference is `firstName` is known in T1 but not in T2.
+This setting allows you to merge these two types as shown in M1:
+    ```graphql {14} showLineNumbers title="Merging type T1 and T2 into M1"
+    # BEFORE
+    type T1 {
+      id: ID
+      firstName: String
+      lastName: String
+    }

+    type T2 {
+      id: ID
+      firstName: JSON
+      lastName: String
+    }

+    # AFTER: T1 and T2 are merged into M1.
+    type M1 {
+      id: ID
+      firstName: JSON
+      lastName: String
+    }
+    ```

 2. **consolidateURL:** The setting identifies the most common base URL among multiple REST endpoints and uses this URL in the [upstream](directives.md#upstream-directive) directive.
 It takes a threshold value between 0.0 and 1.0 to determine the most common endpoint.
 The default is `0.5`.